newrelic/open-install-library/docs/kubernetes-eks.md

 ## Manual deployment using demo-deployer and kubectl, eksctl

 Using the demo-deployer, run a deployment using the following [deploy config file](../test/manual/definitions/kubernetes/eks-empty.json).
 Adjust any of the parameter as needed.
+You'll want to have the environment variable NEW_RELIC_TEAM_NAME set with your corresponding team name.

 Note, re-running the same deployment is idempotent in the way that subsequent execution will skip over any steps that were previously completed.
 Likewise for teardown, re-running the same deployment in teardown mode will only terminate the cluster the first time.